Existing-Home Sales Fall in January as Days on Market Widen

 NAR Chief Economist Lawrence Yun has pointed to two significant factors impacting existing-home sales: low for-sale inventory and high mortgage rates.

-“The housing market continues to unthaw slowly amid considerable affordability challenges brought on by high interest rates and rising homeownership expenses,” said CoreLogic Chief Economist Dr. Selma Hepp.
+“The housing market continues to unthaw slowly amid considerable affordability challenges brought on by high interest rates and rising homeownership expenses,” said Selma Hepp, chief economist at CoreLogic.
 “Lower mortgage rates later this year will provide a breather, though the average potential home buyer continues to maintain a wait-and-see approach.
 Improvements in existing for-sale inventory are critical and will help thaw out sales further.”

-Moreover, time on market expanded to 24 days in July, up from June’s 22 days and July 2023’s 20 days.
-All-cash buyers accounted for 27% of existing-sales, similar to 28% and 26% the month and year prior, respectively.
+Moreover, time on market expanded to 41 days in January from 35 days in December and 36 days the year before.
+All-cash buyers accounted for 29% of existing-sales, up from 28% the pervious month and down from 32% the year prior.

 Check your home buying options.
 Start here